Rpatil0707/Python-Assignment/README.md

-# Python-Assignment: Plane Navigation System
+# Python-Assignment: Plane Navigation System ,Submitted By Rakesh Patil

 Overview Of Project:
 The program code of this project is created by using Google Colab.